Jopp-gh/Obsidian-Dune84/Wiki/Folders.md

 ## Folders Icons

+>[!important]
+>This companion plugin is obsolete by now.
+I wrote **Folders Icons** years ago, to add icons to folders in absence of suitable plugins.
+You can still use **Folders Icons** if you want, but I recommend you to download and use the community plugin **Iconic** by Holo

 to use **folder icons**, *add special keywords* to folder names, eg. `Project`, `Area`, `Resources`, `Archive`

 ### Usage